turkiAlothman/e-commerce/readme.md

 - Employees can register for the system by receiving an invitation email containing a registration link.
 - To complete the registration process, employees click on the registration link provided in the invitation email.
 - Registration involves setting up a password and providing necessary details to create a user account.

-#### Password Management

-- Employees can reset their passwords if they forget them or need to change them for security reasons.
-- To reset the password, employees initiate the process by clicking on the "Reset Password" link.
-- An email containing a password reset link is sent to the employee's registered email address.
-- By clicking on the password reset link, employees can securely set a new password for their account.

 ## Authentication and Authorizations: